rocBLAS programming guide#

 Atomics mode

-Stream and Device Management#
+Stream and device management#

 A rocBLAS_handle

-uses the default (NULL)
+uses the default or NULL

-with the
+using the

 and rocblas_set_stream()